varya/ds-breakfast-01-2021/index.md

 </style>

 <!--

-Besides, you can make custom components.
+We can make custom components.
 They are not from your library but whatever else.
 Here only your fantacy can limit you.
 This way you create interactive documentation.
 Here are some examples from my experience:
 * Pattern Journey
 * Changelog (but later we did it differently)
 * Cartoon about flow

+Such components make plain documentation more interesing to read.
+We can consider this as entertaining the people.
+But in fact, even if it is a cartoon, it is a very serious thing valid for the business.
+Such interactive documentation solves the problem of information availability.
+Which means, it serves to connecting people and providing information.

 -->